lenra-io/docs/src/markdown/guides/create-from-scratch.md

 ---
-name: Create an app from scratch
+name: Create an Lenra template from scratch
 description: We've created many templates for creating a Lenra app using the 'lenra new' command but this guide explains how to create one from scratch.
 ---